abhinavmish96/LEARN_MONGODB/Mongo_Uni/readme.md

 - Please use the following command to connect to the class Atlas cluster.
 You should issue this command in the cmd shell, the OSX Terminal application, or another command-line interface of your choice.<br>
     <pre>
     mongo "mongodb://cluster0-shard-00-00-jxeqq.mongodb.net:27017,cluster0-shard-00-01-jxeqq.mongodb.net:27017,cluster0-shard-00-02-jxeqq.mongodb.net:27017/test?replicaSet=Cluster0-shard-0" --authenticationDatabase admin --ssl --username m001-student --password m001-mongodb-basics</pre>

+### Create an Atlas Sandbox Cluster

+- If you do not have an existing Atlas account, go ahead and [create an Atlas Account](https://cloud.mongodb.com/user#/atlas/register/accountProfile) by filling in the required fields.
+- After creating a new account, you will be prompted to create the first cluster in that project
+-  Choose any cloud provider as the cloud provider, in a Region that has the label Free Tier Available
+- Set Cluster Name to Sandbox and click "Create Cluster"
+- Once you press Create Cluster, you will be redirected to the account dashboard.
+In this dashboard, make sure you set your project name.
+Go to Settings menu item and change the project name from the default
+-